Safety Tips for Heating a House During Winter

 Only use seasoned wood— don't use green wood or artificial logs, and especially not trash!
 Inspect and clean the stove every year.
-Make sure that there is a 3 foot radius cleared around the stove and that there are no combustible materials nearby.
+Make sure that there is a 3-foot radius cleared around the stove and that there are no combustible materials nearby.
 Electric heating devices should be unplugged when not in use.
 It's very important to use those with a tip switch.

-Prior to using a kerosene heater, contact the fire department to see that it is permitted for use in your home.
+Before using a kerosene heater, contact the fire department to see that it is permitted for use in your home.
 They should only be used in well-ventilated areas, and never filled with gasoline or camp oil.
 Only use UL-approved kerosene heaters that call for crystal clear K-1 kerosene.

 If using a fireplace, be sure that it has been checked and cleaned, noting any cracks.
 The cracks are sometimes responsible for chimney and roof fires.
-Open the damper, never burn trash, green wood, or paper.
+Open the damper, never burn trash, greenwood, or paper.
 There should also be a screen or glass doors in front of the fireplace.
 This prevents debris and burning particles from leaving the fireplace.
 ALWAYS extinguish the fire before going to bed.

 Generators should only be used outside, in an open and dry area, not close to the house.
 Use heavy-duty, outdoor-rated extension cords, or plug appliances directly into the generator.
 Do not ever plug the generator into a wall outlet!
 This is extremely dangerous.